Solutions to the wave equation for commuting flows of dispersionless PDEs: Conclusions

 \subsection{Acknowledgements}

 The authors thank Maxim Pavlov for stimulating discussions and interesting remarks.
 We also acknowledges the financial support of GNFM of the Istituto Nazionale di Alta Matematica and of PRIN 2017 \textquotedblleft Multiscale phenomena in Continuum Mechanics: singular limits, off-equilibrium and transitions\textquotedblright, project number 2017YBKNCE.
 PV's research was partially supported by the research project Mathematical Methods in Non-Linear Physics (MMNLP) and by the Commissione Scientifica Nazionale -- Gruppo 4 -- Fisica Teorica of the Istituto Nazionale di Fisica Nucleare (INFN).
+AR’s research was partially supported by INdAM-GNFM through “Progetto Giovani GNFM 2023” entitled “p-systems in elastodinamica non lineare”.